aliaksander-samuseu/docs-3.0.1/source/upgrade/index.md

 # ./import30.py backup_24
 ```

+!!!
+Note
+    After completion of import, stop/start gluu-server container one final time

 Any errors or warnings will be displayed in the terminal and can be reviewed in the import log.
-Now you should be able to log into the oxTrust web UI using the old admin credentials.
-You should see all previous data in place.
-After completion of import, stop/start 2.4.4 container one final time.
+Now you should be able to log into the oxTrust web UI using the old admin credentials and you should see all previous data in place.